aces/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 GET /candidates/$CandID/$VisitLabel/dicoms/$Tarname
 ```

-Returns a `tar` file which contains a `.meta` and a `.log` text files,
+Returns/Downloads a `tar` file which contains a `.meta` and a `.log` text
-and a `.tar.gz` of the raw DICOM data as acquired during the candidate
+files, and a `.tar.gz` of the raw DICOM data as acquired during the candidate
 scanning session, and as retrieved from `/candidates/$CandID/$Visit/dicoms`.

 Only `GET` is currently supported.